 You may also like to read: Digital SLR Cameras – Buying Guide, Rating and Reviews

 Since the device for $1,500 will be the cheapest in the group of SLR photographic equipment, it certainly cannot boast of the best quality of work.
 To buy a mid-range camera, you will have to leave about $1,800 in the store.
 Owning a DSLR camera is quite an expensive pleasure, therefore, think carefully about your choice and carefully study the price features of different camera models.

-The second, and no less important, drawback is the dimensions of the SLR camera.
-The most entry-level devices weigh about 500 grams, while the higher class can reach a weight of 1 kilogram.
+The second, and no less important, the drawback is the dimensions of the SLR camera.
+Most entry-level devices weigh about 500 grams, while the higher class can reach a weight of 1 kilogram.
 Such equipment cannot be easily carried in your pocket all day, unlike a compact.
-This is clearly not the best option for long journeys and hikes, where every kilogram matters a lot.
+It is not the best option for long journeys and hikes, where every kilogram matters a lot.

 Environmental conditions can prevent you from quickly changing lenses, and you will miss your only chance without capturing this beautiful animal.
-Replacing the lenses is not so easy, because you need to avoid getting dirt, dust and moisture on the matrix as much as possible.
+Replacing the lenses is not easy because you need to avoid getting dirt, dust, and moisture on the matrix as much as possible.